apache/pulsar-site/docs/concepts-throttling.md

 ### Throttling approaches

-The following table outlines multiple throttling approaches to configure the dispatch rate limits at different levels.
+You can use multiple throttling approaches to configure dispatch rate limits at different levels.

 Approach | Per cluster | Per topic | Per subscription :--------|:------------|:----------|:----------------